 Akbank Design Thinking Lab

-Akbank Design Thinking Lab (Akbank DT Lab) is an experiential learning journey designed around the following critical question of how to empower Akbank’s teams to ignite the customer-centered transformation within the larger organization.
-The project aims to transform Akbank’s high-potential talent to become the enablers of well-designed and holistic customer experiences and to foster cross-departmental relationships between mid-level managers to lead the customer-centered change movement within the organization.
+Akbank Design Thinking Lab (Akbank DT Lab) is an experiential learning journey designed around the critical question of how to empower Akbank’s teams to ignite customer-centered transformation within the larger organization.
+The project aims to transform Akbank’s high-potential talent to become the enablers of well-designed and holistic customer experiences and foster cross-departmental relationships between mid-level managers to lead the customer-centered change movement within the organization.

 Ayşesu Çelik, Barbaros Kaptanoğlu, Ceylan Uşaki Erali, Deniz Dönmez, Engin Ayaz, Kerem Alper, Onat Vural

 The challenges that face the banking industry today are complex and interconnected.
 They are less about creating new financial instruments or new banking products, and more about tailoring well-designed and holistic experiences to customers.
 The “product economy” of the past is now replaced by the “experience economy”.
 This is an irreversible phenomenon.

 Over the duration of a year and a half, the project Akbank Design Thinking Lab trained 100 changemakers from Turkey’s leading bank to pioneer a human-centered transformation across the organization.
 Employees experienced a 14-week transformative learning journey where they adopted empathy and experimentation mindsets and practiced the design thinking methodology.